Terms and Conditions

 Every possible care is taken that adequate course instructions and markings are in place, because of course we want everyone to have a misdirection-free event.
 But understand that there can always be circumstances where they are unreliable.

-Note that while GPS is a common tool for setting and measuring trail courses, we here at Ultra Runners South Australia subscribe to the “2% GPS Error Rate”.
+Note that while GPS is a common tool for setting and measuring trail courses, we here at Ultra Runners South Australia subscribe to the “2% GPS Error Rate” for our Ultramarathon events.
 See the articles below for articles on this theory:

 - DC Rainmaker – Why the New York Times GPS running article missed the boat